maubanel/UE5-Blueprints/multiple-actors/README.md

 ##### `Step 6.`\|`ITB`| :small_orange_diamond: :small_blue_diamond:

 We need to add a dynamic materail to the **Construction Script**.
 To switch the light on and off we will need to turn the point light on and off as well as the material glow.
 Drag a reference of the **Lightbulb** static mesh onto the graph.
-Pull off the blue pin and select a **Create Dynamic Material** node.
+Pull off the blue pin and select a **Create Dynamic Material Instance** node.

 ![add lightbulb and dynamic material to construction script](images/CreateDynamicMaterial.jpg)